amusecode/amuse/doc/reference/cuda-setup.rst

 Here we provide help for setting up general-purpose computing on graphics processing units (GPGPU) using CUDA.
 Performing (part of) the calculations on a graphics card can result in a significant speed-up.
-Currently two codes in AMUSE support or require GPGPU: phi-GRAPE (using Sapporo) and Octgrav.
+Several codes in AMUSE support or require GPGPU: phi-GRAPE (using Sapporo), ph4 (using Sapporo), Octgrav, Bonsai, HiGPUs.

 Self-help script